sebastianochiari/LUS-final-project/README.md

 rasa train
 ```
 > This will store a zipped model file in the `models/` folder and set the latest trained model as active.
-- To chat with the bot, you need to start two servers on two different terminals
+- To chat with the bot on your local machine, you need to start two servers on two different terminals
 ```
 rasa shell
 rasa run actions